MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

     :alt: Listing Users

-Adding Facility Offficers
+Adding Facility Officers
 +++++++++++++++++++++++++
 From the facility officers list screen above, the SCHRIO should click on the ``Add User`` button.
-On clicking the button as creen with three section labeled 1-3 apears.
+On clicking the button a screen with three section labeled 1-3 appears.

 1) Basic details
 -----------------